12 Best Coffee Shops in Barcelona You Shouldn’t Miss

 Cafés El Magnifico isn’t your traditional coffee shop.
 It’s more like a coffee kiosk, where customers order their coffee and leave.

 The place doesn’t have tables, only benches to sit on as you wait for your drink.
-You can stick around to finish your coffee but since the place is pretty small, most people request take out.
+You can stick around to finish your coffee but since the place is pretty small, most people order to go.

-Despite the size, Cafés El Magnifico’s offerings are well-curated.
-They have all sorts of coffee, including more unconventional ones like beetroot latte and turmeric latte.
+Cafés El Magnifico’s serves all sorts of coffee, including more unconventional ones like beetroot latte and turmeric latte.

 6. Slowmov